Skip to main content

 Sue the Seller

-Which gets you to your next option — a lawsuit against the seller.
+If they file a counternotice, you will have the option to go with a lawsuit against the seller.
 When they submitted their DMCA counternotice, the seller consented that they could be sued in the federal court in which they are located or, if they are outside the United States, where Etsy is located.
 You would be able to sue the seller in one of those two places.

 Intellectual property lawsuits are expensive and time-consuming.
-You would have to decide whether the costs of bringing a lawsuit were justified by the chance you'd win and the harm that the seller is doing to your business.
+You'll have to decide whether the costs of bringing a lawsuit are justified by the chance you'll win and the harm that the seller is doing to your business.
 An experienced intellectual property lawyer located in the state the seller is in would be able to help and represent you if it comes to that.

 Can You Sue Etsy?

 You may be hesitant about trying to sue the seller and want to go after Etsy instead.
 After all, they can take down the listing and ban the seller.
-Unfortunately, your options against Etsy are limited.
+Be aware that your options against Etsy are limited.

 To use Etsy, you have to set up a user account.
 As part of that process, you were required to agree to Etsy's terms of service.
 That agreement is a binding contract that governs your relationship with Etsy.
-That contract limits your rights if you have a dispute with Etsy in several ways.
+The contract limits your rights in several ways if you have a dispute with Etsy, some of which are listed below:

 Release of Claims Against Etsy